ohata-toast/RDS-FOR-POSTGRESQL/en/db-instance.md

 ![db-instance-detail-db-delete](https://static.toastoven.net/prod_rds_postgres/20240611/db-instance-detail-db-delete-en.png)

-❶ If select the database you want to delete and click on **Delete**, the Delete confirmation pop-up screen appears.
+❶ If select the database you want to delete and click on **Delete**, the Delete confirmation pop-up window appears.
 ❷ You can request deletion by clicking on **Delete**.

 #### Create a User

 ![db-instance-detail-user-create](https://static.toastoven.net/prod_rds_postgres/20240611/db-instance-detail-user-create-en.png)

-❶ Click on **+ Create** to see Add User pop-up screen.
+❶ Click on **+ Create** to see Add User pop-up window.
 ❷ Enter user ID.

 User ID has the following restrictions.